HuaweiCloudBrazilTeam/cloud-auto-scaling-demo/README.md

 To create an **AS Policy** you need to go to **AS Group Configuration** detailed page (picture below)
 ![Add AS Policy](/images/as-group-details.jpg)

-And then select **AS Policies** tab
+And then select **AS Policies** tab and click **Add AS Policy**

 ![Add AS Policy](/images/as-policy-demo.jpg)

+In my example I will create two policies to simulate an increase of load and add instances to serve my application or decrease load.
+You can see the configuration of my two policies below:

-Policy **as-policy-cpu-high** tells the AS Group: If the average CPU Usage of AS Group is higher or equal 80%, then add 1 instance
+- Policy **as-policy-cpu-high** tells the AS Group: If the average CPU Usage of AS Group is higher or equal 80%, then add 1 instance

 ![Add AS Policy](/images/as-policy-demo-up.jpg)

-Policy **as-policy-cpu-low** tells the AS Group: If the average CPU Usage of AS Group is lower or equal 30%, then reduce 1 instance
+- Policy **as-policy-cpu-low** tells the AS Group: If the average CPU Usage of AS Group is lower or equal 30%, then reduce 1 instance

 ![Add AS Policy](/images/as-policy-demo-down.jpg)